stepci/stepci/docs/cli-reference.md

-# StepCI CLI reference
+# CLI reference
-The following documents evety command and flag avaliable for use in StepCI's command-line interface.
+The following documents every command and flag available for use in StepCI's command-line interface.

-With the CLI you can:
-- Run workflows

-Follow the [getting started guide](https://github.com/stepci/stepci/blob/main/docs/get-started.md) for setup instructions
+Follow the [getting started guide](../get-started.md) for setup instructions

 ## Synopsis
 ---
 The `stepci` command can be called once installed and is the main command for the CLI.

-The primary method to execute StepCI workflows is `stepci run [command]`
+The primary method to execute workflows is `stepci run [command]`

-When `stepci` is called with the `--help` option a list of avaliable commands and options will be displayed:
+When `stepci` is called with the `--help` option, a list of avaliable commands and options will be displayed:
 ```console
 $ stepci --help
 stepci [command]